-When connecting the foot controller, be sure to turn off the sewing machine in order to prevent the machine from accidentally being
+When connecting the foot controller, be sure to turn off the sewing machine in order to to turn off the sewing machine in order to prevent the machine from accidentally being started.

 Insert the foot controller plug into its jack on the side of the sewing machine.